 ⚖️ WPM vs Accuracy - Which Matters More?

-This is the most common question I get.
+This is the most common question I receive.
 The answer: Accuracy matters more than raw WPM.

 Think about it this way.
 Would you rather hire someone who: